ryanwentzel/collectedprayers/collections/_prayers/reformation-church/2025-03-20-bcp-general-thanksgiving.md

 Through Jesus Christ our Lord,
 to whom, with you and the Holy Spirit,
 be all honor and glory, world without end.
 Amen.

-Revised from The Church of England, *The Book of Common Prayer...According to the Use of the Church of England* (Cambridge, 1762).